 The number one reason everyone needs to stretch is to maintain proper joint function and mobility through out life.
 Stretching counteracts the natural tendency for our connective tissues to tighten and alter joint mechanics.
 Stretching helps preserves good posture against the forces of gravity.
 Just like we brush our teeth to prevent decay, we need to stretch every day to prevent joint problems.
 For the sedentary person stretching is the bare minimum requirement to maintain physical health For more active persons and athletes, stretching is a critical adjunct that helps prevent injuries and promotes recovery by keeping muscles from shortening after workouts.
 For athletes looking to improve performance stretching increases the range of motion of the bones around the joints allowing for the execution of the optimal bio-mechanics for their sport.
 I have worked with tens of thousands of athletes, from student athletes to pros and Olympic Champions, and none have reached their highest genetic potential without a sound flexibility routine.

-Characteristics of a Safe and Effective Stretching Program
+PART 2: Characteristics of a Safe and Effective Stretching Program

 Stretching Before and After Every Workout: